CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 - An omitted minimum is set to `0`.
 - An omitted maximum is set to `N_AA`.
 - Equal minimum and maximum values impose an exact count.
-- Composition totals exclude `ACE`, `NME`, and `NHE` caps, but include residues at sites defined by single-site positional constraints and grouped-site positional constraints.
+- Number of amino acids in each types include residues in single-site positional constraints and grouped-site positional constraints, and exclude `ACE`, `NME`, and `NHE` caps.

 Example 1: Designing 7-mer peptides with dynamic amino acid compositions